baldurk/renderdoc/docs/window/event_browser.rst

 	Current Event: The Event browser showing several sections and the current event.

-The EID column indicates the event ID of the drawcall listed.
-Event IDs are assigned starting from 1 and increase every time an API call is made - for this reason drawcall EIDs are not necessarily contiguous.
+The EID column indicates the event ID of the action listed.
+Event IDs are assigned starting from 1 and increase every time an API call is made - for this reason action EIDs are not necessarily contiguous.

 Simply clicking on a different event will select it as current, and selecting a parent node with some child events will act as if the final child is selected - in other words selecting a node with several children will show the results of all children having happened.